-- a) By a gas chromatograph in accordance with 7.16 a). - b) By a mass spectrometer, which shall be operated so that its sensitivity is at least 10 % of the specified maximum amount of the component.
+- By a gas chromatography method such as described under 7.8 a). - By a mass spectrometer.
+The mass spectrometer shall be operated so that its sensitivity is at least 10 % of the specified maximum amount of the component. - By a gas chromatography/mass spectroscopy analyser.
+The analyser shall be calibrated at appropriate intervals by use of calibration gas standards.
+The analyser shall be operated so that its sensitivity for methane is at least 10 % of the specified maximum hydrocarbon contents.